pnnl/ruleset-checking-tool/docs/ruleset_functions/is_baseline_system_1(HVAC_id).md

 # is_baseline_system_1

-**Description:** Get either Sys-1, Sys-1a, Sys-1b, Sys-1c, or Not_Sys_1 string output which indicates whether the HVAC system is ASHRAE 90.1 2019 Appendix G system 1 (PTAC), system 1a (system 1 with purchased heating), system 1b (system 1 with purchased CHW), system 1c (system 1 with purchased CHW and purchased HW).
+**Description:** Get either Sys-1, Sys-1a, Sys-1b, Sys-1c, or Not_Sys_1 string output which indicates whether the HVAC system is ASHRAE 90.1 2019 Appendix G system 1 (PTAC), system 1a (system 1 with purchased CHW), system 1b (system 1 with purchased heating), system 1c (system 1 with purchased CHW and purchased HW).

 **Inputs:**
 - **B-RMR**: To evaluate if the hvac system is modeled as either Sys-1, Sys-1a, Sys-1b, Sys-1c, or Not_Sys_1 in the B_RMR.
 - **hvac_b.id**: The id of the hvac system to evaluate.

 **Returns:**
-- **is_baseline_system_1**: The function returns either Sys-1, Sys-1a, Sys-1b, Sys-1c, or Not_Sys_1 string output which indicates whether the HVAC system is ASHRAE 90.1 2019 Appendix G system 1 (PTAC), system 1a (system 1 with purchased heating), system 1b (system 1 with purchased CHW), system 1c (system 1 with purchased CHW and purchased HW)
+- **is_baseline_system_1**: The function returns either Sys-1, Sys-1a, Sys-1b, Sys-1c, or Not_Sys_1 string output which indicates whether the HVAC system is ASHRAE 90.1 2019 Appendix G system 1 (PTAC), system 1a (system 1 with purchased CHW), system 1b (system 1 with purchased heating), system 1c (system 1 with purchased CHW and purchased HW).

 **Function Call:**
 1. get_hvac_zone_list_w_area()